Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/polls/get-active-poll.md

     type: DateTime
     description: The timestamp that the poll was created
     value: 8/4/2023 10:56:06 AM
+  - name: poll.EndsAt
+    type: DateTime
+    description: The timestamp when the poll will end
+    value: 8/4/2023 10:56:06 AM
   - name: poll.Duration
     type: int
-    description: The duration of the poll in seconds
+    description: The total duration of the poll in seconds
     value: 300
   - name: poll.DurationRemaining
     type: int
     description: The remaining time in milliseconds
-    value: 0
+    value: 300
   - name: poll.choices.count
     type: int
     description: The number of choices in the poll